 It is time to leave the real world behind and lose yourself in paradise.
 In Cabo San Lucas, dramatic landscapes await where the crystal waters of the Sea of Cortez meet the turquoise waves of the Pacific.
-With private coves along a curvy coast of pale sand beaches and views of the incredible El Arco rock formation, this is a feast for the eyes.
-Pleasure your other senses with gourmet dishes prepared to inspire your palette or an aromatherapy massage at the Desert Spa to put your entire body at ease.
-This former fishing village has become a celebrity hotspot offering the best of both worlds: A mixture of haute beachfront lodgings, gorgeous golf vistas, trendy eateries and a pulsating nightlife; as well as charming shops, quaint cafes, serene beauty, and a barefoot vibe.
+With private coves along a curvy coast of pale sand beaches and views of the incredible El Arco rock formation, this destination in Mexico is a feast for the eyes.
+In addition to enjoying its location on one of the best beaches in Mexico, guests staying at the Villa Group Resorts in Cabo San Lucas can find pleasure for the senses with gourmet cuisine prepared to inspire your palette, an aromatherapy massage at the Desert Spa to put your entire body at ease, and the sophistication and comfort of only the best suites at our Mexico resorts for indulging in a uniquely sensational experience each and every night.
+Once a former fishing village, Cabo San Lucas has become a celebrity hotspot offering a mixture of haute beachfront lodgings, gorgeous golf vistas, trendy eateries, and a pulsating nightlife.
+In addition, visitors will be enraptured by the charming shops, quaint cafes, serene beauty, and a barefoot vibe.
 The only pressure here is deciding what to do, if anything at all.

 Cabo San Lucas is a tiny stretch of land where the California vibe meets Mexican charm.
 Home to numerous world-class golf courses, an underwater nature preserve, pristine beaches, sport fishing and chock-a-block shopping, it is just the right combination of natural wonder, local allure and modern luxury.